 Cretan stitch can be used in many decorative ways.
-With it you can fill a shape, create a border, create a line, or if you arrange row of Cretan stitch in lines it makes a wonderful filling stitch to work within a shape.
+With it, you can fill a shape, create a border, create a line, or if you arrange rows of Cretan stitch in lines, it makes a wonderful filling stitch to work within a shape.
 You can use it to couch down threads or to weave a thread through!

-You can also use it in freeform and adventurous manner to great effect.
+You can also use it in a freeform and adventurous manner to great effect.
 It really is a very versatile stitch that many people underestimate.
-Cretan stitch is also known as Open Cretan, Persian stitch and long-armed feather stitch.
+Cretan stitch has other names, such as: Open Cretan, Persian stitch, or long-armed feather stitch.

 How to work Cretan Stitch

 Work from left to right between 2 imaginary lines.
 Bring the needle through the fabric at the start of the line.
 Move along slightly and insert your needle on the outside edge to make a small stitch by pointing the needle to the centre.
 Keeping the thread under the needle pull it through your fabric.

 Move to the lower outside edge of the line and repeat the action.

 Make sure that with each small stitch, the thread is under the needle.